Enid Lyons: Member of Parliament (1943–1951)

-In August 1944, Lyons was one of four speakers in a debate on population which became the Australian Broadcasting Commission's "largest controversy during the war years".
+In August 1944, Lyons was one of four speakers in an ABC Radio debate titled Population Unlimited? which became the ABC's "largest controversy during the war years".
 Lyons devoted a chapter to this debate in her 1972 autobiography, calling it "one of the most disturbing experiences I was to know as a member of parliament".
 Her fellow debaters were Norman Haire, Jessie Street and the economist Colin Clark.
 Later in 1944, Lyons and Phyllis Cilento presented a report to the National Health and Medical Research Council arguing for the government to support an increase in the national birth rate.

 Lyons had a sometimes uneasy relationship with UAP leader Robert Menzies, disliking his domineering personality and what she perceived as past disloyalty to her husband.
 She voted against Menzies in the 1943 UAP leadership ballot and allied herself with his rivals Billy Hughes, Archie Cameron and Percy Spender.
 She was also close to Country Party MPs Earle Page, Arthur Fadden and Larry Anthony.
 She joined the new Liberal Party of Australia upon its formation in 1945 and was elected to the federal policy committee, where she credited herself with gaining support for free medical treatment for pensioners and child endowment as official party policies.
 Lyons was initially ambivalent about re-contesting her seat at the 1946 election.
 She was re-elected with an increased majority, although her friend and colleague Allan Guy was defeated in the neighbouring seat of Wilmot.
 In her second term she became more combative in parliament, clashing with minister Arthur Calwell on several occasions and coming close to suspension in October 1947, following a conflict with ALP chairman of committees Joe Clark.